FreeLanguageTools/vocabsieve/README.md

 [Join our chat on Telegram](https://t.me/fltchat)

-Simple Sentence Mining (`ssmtool`) is a program for sentence mining, in which sentences with target vocabulary words are collected and added into a spaced repetition system (SRS) for language learning.
+VocabSieve (formerly Simple Sentence Mining, `ssmtool`) is a program for sentence mining, in which sentences with target vocabulary words are collected and added into a spaced repetition system (SRS) for language learning.

 ![Demo](https://imgur.com/rUlVWwe.gif)